AnyFetch/developers.anyfetch.com/blueprint.md

     + @meta (optional, string) ...
 Full text search on `meta` key
     + has_meta (optional, string) ...
 Only returns document having the `meta` key
     + related_to (optional, string) ...
 Find documents related to the specified document
     + document_type (optional, array) ...
 Only retrieve documents matching this document type.
-You can use the param multiple times to allow for multiples `semantic_document_type`
+You can use the param multiple times to allow for multiples `document_type`
     + snippet_size (optionnal, integer) ...
 Number of words in the snippet